-Get every last drop of fragrant joy by following these smart candle hacks.
+Get every last drop of fragrant joy from your best luxurious candles by following these smart candle hacks.

 1. Your surface is key